Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Preliminaries

 \subsection{Vehicle Dynamics}

 We employ a Dynamic Bicycle Model to capture lateral and yaw motion characteristics while maintaining computational efficiency.
-As illustrated in Fig. \ref{fig:bicycle_model}, the vehicle is simplified as a single-mass rigid body on a two-dimensional plane.
+The vehicle is simplified as a single-mass rigid body on a two-dimensional plane.
 The state vector is defined as $X = [x, y, \varphi, u, v, \omega]^T$, where $(x, y)$ denotes the inertial position, $\varphi$ is the heading angle, $u$ and $v$ represent the longitudinal and lateral velocities in the body frame, and $\omega$ is the yaw rate.

-Adopting the Small Angle Approximation, the differential equations governing the vehicle dynamics are expressed as:
+Adopting the small angle approximation, the differential equations governing the vehicle dynamics are expressed as:

 where $m$ denotes the total vehicle mass, $I_z$ represents the yaw moment of inertia about the $z$-axis, and $l_f$ and $l_r$ are the distances from the center of mass to the front and rear axles, respectively.